Government Code §§27550-27564

 The qualifications for eligibility to a county or district office, required by Section 2401 of this Code, shall not apply to candidates or applicants for, or a person elected or appointed to the office of surveyor in a county containing a population of under 20,000 as determined by the 1960 federal decennial census.

 27551.
 Keeping and furnishing copies of surveys

-The surveyor shall make any survey that is required by order of court of the board of supervisors.
-He shall keep a correct and fair record of all surveys made by him, number then in the order made, and preserve a copy of the field notes and calculations of each survey, and shall endorse thereon its proper number.
+The surveyor shall make any survey that is required by the Board of Supervisors or ordered by the Court.
+He shall keep a correct and fair record of all surveys made by him, number them in the order made, and preserve a copy of the field notes and calculations of each survey, and shall endorse thereon its proper number.
 A copy of the survey and a fair and accurate plat, together with a certificate of survey, shall be furnished by him to any person upon application and payment of fees allowed by law.

 Back to top

 Any person owning or claiming land which is divided by county lines and who wish to have it surveyed may apply to the surveyor of any county in which any part of the land is situated.
 Upon such application, the surveyor shall make the survey, which is as valid as though the land were situated entirely within the county.

 When the title of land which is in dispute before any court, is divided by a county line, the court making an order of survey may direct the order to the surveyor of any county in which any part of the land is situated.